desktopui/silver-bullet/docs/motivation.md

 In 2018 Apple said that iOS developers earned $34 billion at App Store.
 That figure is 28% higher than the $26.5 billion from 2017.
-It's incredibly competitive market, iOS apps, and still you probably would have better chance to get paid by doing iOS.
+It's incredibly competitive market, iOS apps, and still you probably would have better chance to get paid by doing apps for iOS, not macOS.

 The mobile has [overtaken](https://netmarketshare.com/device-market-share?options=%7B%22dateLabel%22%3A%22Custom%22%2C%22attributes%22%3A%22share%22%2C%22group%22%3A%22deviceType%22%2C%22sort%22%3A%7B%22share%22%3A-1%7D%2C%22id%22%3A%22deviceTypes%22%2C%22dateInterval%22%3A%22Monthly%22%2C%22filter%22%3A%7B%7D%2C%22dateStart%22%3A%222017-03%22%2C%22dateEnd%22%3A%222019-01%22%2C%22plotKeys%22%3A%5B%7B%22deviceType%22%3A%22Mobile%22%7D%2C%7B%22deviceType%22%3A%22Desktop%2Flaptop%22%7D%5D%2C%22segments%22%3A%22-1000%22%7D) desktop in many ways, including traffic:

 ![Some weird stats from netshare about how desktop has fallen](https://user-images.githubusercontent.com/1004115/52165689-fed96500-2714-11e9-86af-9446c9337879.png)

-And offline web apps is the thing.
+Not to mention that offline web apps is the thing.
 Browsers eating the market, Google Docs vs Microsoft Office as an example.

 Still, [5.5m Macs](https://9to5mac.com/2018/11/01/apple-earnings-fy18-q4/) were sold during 2018 Q4 and more than [75 million units](https://www.statista.com/statistics/263393/global-pc-shipments-since-1st-quarter-2009-by-vendor/) of all desktop computers were shipped in 2018.